-From 2015, the League’s Black and Minority Ethnic (BAME) and Female Coach initiative has allowed six BAME and female coaches to enrol each year on the Premier League’s Elite Coaching Assessment Scheme (ECAS), providing funding to coaches from these areas.
+From 2015, the League’s Premier League Coach Inclusion and Diversity Scheme has allowed six BAME and female coaches to enrol each year on the Premier League’s Elite Coaching Assessment Scheme (ECAS), providing funding to coaches from these areas.

 The scheme is a two-year intense development programme aimed at accelerating the learning and development of coaches employed by clubs who demonstrate the potential to be future elite coaches in youth football.

 "We've been able to increase the number of BAME coaches working in the academy system, and we're also seeing a trend of more females working in the male professional game, which can only be better for the game moving forward," Canham says.

 "That remains a real core focus of what we're doing, to diversify the workforce, to improve the quality of coaching ultimately."

 Ryan Garry is head Foundation Phase coach at Arsenal and was one of ECAS's first graduates.

 "The projects the Premier League is running, with ECAS being a part of that, give a lot of ethnic minority and female coaches an opportunity," he says.

 "In life when someone gives you the opportunity you've got to try and be good enough to take the chance.
 That's all you can ask for.
 It's very positive to see that's happening.
 Long may it continue."

 Natalie Henderson came through ECAS before the initiative started but acknowledges the important part the scheme played in her development as a coach now in Newcastle United’s academy.